redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/rockwell-hmi-vm/1.2-adding-vm-templates/README.md

 ![Populate Values File](../.images/populate-values-yaml.png)

 ## Step 3 - Creating Virtual Machine Definition Templates
-Since we'll be creating two virtual machines that are nearly identical, we can create one template, and use the `range` function with helm to have it template out two virtual machines.
+Since we'll be creating two virtual machines that are nearly identical, we can create one template, and use the `range` function with helm to have it template out 1 virtual machines.

 All values live under the `.Values` key, so the path to our list of virtual machines is: `.Values.virtualMachines`.
 Since we have a list, we can use the `range` function to iterate over the items within the list, and helm will render out the template accordingly.